Unlocking Infinite Potential in People to

 Year (January to December) | |||

-Average no. of days of lost work per casualty:
+Average number of days of lost work per casualty:

 Lost time injury frequency rate: